absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 Here, first retrieve the original array, with all the original todo instances.

 We attempt to find the todo with the received ID.
-If it does not exists, we throw an error.
+If it does not exist, we throw an error.
 Notice that our controller made an `existById` check before going forward with the update.

 Notice that we do not reassign the todo in the array.